safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 }
 ```

-The `clientId` is the client id for your Monerium account.
-You can get one using [your account](https://monerium.dev) and adding a [new application](https://monerium.dev/docs/getting-started/create-app).
+The `clientId` is the secret representing the "Authorization Code Flow" for your Monerium account.
+You can obtain one by logging into [your account](https://monerium.dev) and creating a [new application](https://monerium.dev/docs/getting-started/create-app).

 The `environment` is the environment for the Monerium SDK.
 You can choose between `production` and `sandbox`.

-The production environment will use the real Monerium services and the accounts will need to pass a kyc process and real money will be transferred.
-The sandbox environment will use the Monerium [sandbox services](https://sandbox.monerium.dev) and no kyc is required and no real money will be used.
+The `production` environment will use the production Monerium services and the accounts will need to go through a KYC process.
+Real money will be transferred.
+The sandbox environment will use the Monerium [sandbox services](https://sandbox.monerium.dev) and no KYC is required.
+Fake money will be used.

 **Returns**
-An instance of the `MoneriumPack` class implementing the `SafeAuthPack<TPack>` interface for being used with the `SafeOnRampKit`.
+An instance of the `MoneriumPack` class implementing the `SafeAuthPack<TPack>` interface for being used alongside the `SafeOnRampKit`.

 ⚠️ The following methods shouldn't be called directly but used from the `SafeOnRampKit` instance instead. ⚠️

 #### `init(moneriumInitOptions)`

-The `init` method will initialize the Monerium SDK and the Safe services creating a new instance of the [`SafeMoneriumClient`](https://github.com/safe-global/safe-core-sdk/blob/main/packages/onramp-kit/src/packs/monerium/SafeMoneriumClient.ts) class.
-This class will extend the [`MoneriumClient`](https://github.com/monerium/sdk/blob/main/src/client.ts) class from the Monerium SDK and will add some extra features for use it with the Safe services.
+The `init` method initializes the Monerium SDK and the Safe services by creating a new instance of the [`SafeMoneriumClient`](https://github.com/safe-global/safe-core-sdk/blob/main/packages/onramp-kit/src/packs/monerium/SafeMoneriumClient.ts) class.
+This class extends the [`MoneriumClient`](https://github.com/monerium/sdk/blob/main/src/client.ts) class from the Monerium SDK and adds extra features to use it with the Safe services.

-**params**
+**Params**

 The `MoneriumInitOptions` options to be passed to the `init` method are: